mubashrawaqar/Animal-Classifier-ResNet50./README.md

 ##  The "Why" Behind the Project
-I wanted to build a complete pipeline—from raw data cleaning to a live interface.
+I wanted to build a complete pipeline, from raw data cleaning to a live interface.

 The core challenge was the scale of the classes.
 Distinguishing between subtle species (like a **Coyote** vs. a **Wolf**) required more than basic CNN layers; it required deep residual learning to capture the fine-grained textures and anatomical markers of the animal kingdom.